 Export an RCS or CVS history as a fast-import stream

 Descriptioncvs-fast-export, formerly "parsecvs", does what its new name implies: exports CVS repositories in a format suitable for git fast-import.
 This program analyzes a collection of RCS files in a CVS repository (or outside of one) and, when possible, emits an equivalent history in the form of a fast-import stream.
 Not all possible histories can be rendered this way; the program tries to emit useful warnings when it can't.
 The program can also produce a visualization of the resulting commit DAG in the DOT format handled by the graphviz suite.
 The distribution includes a tool, cvssync, for fetching masters from CVS remote repositories so cvs-fast-export can see them.
 You will need rsync installed to use it.
 A wrapper script called cvsconvert runs a conversion to git and looks for content mismatches with the original CVS.
 You will need CVS and Git installed to use it.
-Also included is a tool called cvsreduce that strips content out of trees of RCS/CVS masters, leaving only metadata structure in place.
+Also included is a tool called cvsstrip that strips content out of trees of RCS/CVS masters, leaving only metadata structure in place.

 Upload more screenshots

 Please help extend the collection of screenshots.
 Just make a screenshot and upload it here.
 You don't need to register or anything.Upload a screenshot

 Hint: upload an image here from your clipboard with Ctrl-V

 If the package is available for the distribution you are currently using on your computer then install the software by clicking on…Install cvs-fast-export